 ICE Clear Singapore has a series of comprehensive controls and protections in place to respond to an extensive range of extreme but plausible stress events and default scenarios.

-The first level of protection is the Clearing House’s original and ongoing conservative membership standards.
-This includes assessing and monitoring each clearing member’s original and ongoing credit worthiness.
+The first level of protection are the Clearing House’s conservative membership standards.
+These include assessing and monitoring each clearing member’s credit worthiness.

 - Original Margin

 The second level of protection is the appropriate collateralization of market risk through original margin.
 It is calibrated to be sufficient to cover the expected cost of closing out a defaulting Member’s position in normal market conditions to a 99% confidence interval.
 Members may be required to provide additional margin to cover concentration risk, illiquid positions or wrong way risk.

 ICE Clear Singapore requires clearing members to collateralise their credit exposure by depositing highly liquid collateral with the Clearing House that has low credit, liquidity and market risk.
 Conservative haircuts are applied to collateral in order to manage market risk.
 Cash is secured through investment policies which are designed to safeguard the principal (safety), provide sufficient liquidity to meet all operational requirements (liquidity) and obtain a reasonable rate of return (yield) whilst complying with relevant laws and regulations.
 ICE Clear Singapore regularly stress tests liquidity needs in order to ensure that adequate resources are in place.

 Importantly, customer-related margin is segregated from the clearing member’s house (proprietary) margin.
 The purpose of such segregation is to ensure that in no event will customer-related margin be exposed to losses associated with the clearing member’s proprietary trading.
 In addition, the segregation of customer-related margin serves to facilitate the transfer (porting) of customer-related positions in the event that the clearing member defaults to the Clearing House.